 Transfer of Ordinary Shares.
-Any of our shareholders may transfer all or any of his or her ordinary shares by an instrument of transfer in the usual or common form or any other form approved by our board of directors.
+Any of our shareholders may transfer, subject to the approval of our board of directors or the written consent of a director authorized by our board of directors in writing to approve share transfers, all or any of his or her ordinary shares by an instrument of transfer in the usual or common form or any other form approved by our board of directors.